Panhandle (film)

 Panhandle is a 1948 Western film directed by Lesley Selander and starring Rod Cameron.
 This Western marked the writing and producing debuts of Blake Edwards and John C. Champion.
-Champion later reworked the story as the 1966 Audie Murphy western, The Texican.
-The team of Edwards, Champion, Selander, and star Rod Cameron reteamed for the 1949 western Stampede.
+Champion later reworked the story as the 1966 Audie Murphy western The Texican.
+The team of Edwards, Champion, Selander, and star Cameron reteamed for the 1949 western Stampede.
 Edwards later produced the police drama City Detective starring Cameron.
 The series was the first syndicated on television.